 Evoked potentials (delays in electrical responses to sensory stimulation) are often more sensitive for MS than symptoms or signs.
 Visual evoked responses are sensitive and particularly helpful in patients with no confirmed cranial lesions (eg, those with lesions only in the spinal cord).
 Somatosensory evoked potentials and brain stem auditory evoked potentials are sometimes also measured.

 CSF examination is being done less frequently (because the diagnosis can usually be based on MRI) but can be helpful if MRI plus clinical findings are inconclusive or if infection (eg, CNS Lyme disease) must be ruled out.
 CSF tests include opening pressure, cell count and differential, protein, glucose, IgG, oligoclonal bands, and usually myelin basic protein and albumin.
 IgG is usually increased as a percentage of CSF components, such as protein (normally < 11%) or CSF albumin (normally < 27%).
 IgG levels correlate with disease severity.
 Oligoclonal IgG bands can usually be detected by electrophoresis of CSF.
 Myelin basic protein may be elevated during active demyelination.
 CSF lymphocyte count and protein content may be slightly increased.

 Blood tests may be necessary.
 Sometimes systemic disorders (eg, SLE) and infections (eg, Lyme disease) can mimic MS and should be excluded with specific blood tests.
-Blood tests to measure an IgG antibody specific for neuromyelitis optica (aquaporin-4 antibody [also known as NMO-IgG]) may be done to differentiate that disorder from MS.
+Blood tests to measure an IgG antibody specific for neuromyelitis optica spectrum disorder (aquaporin-4 antibody [also known as NMO-IgG]) may be done to differentiate that disorder from MS.

 Life span is shortened only in very severe cases.